 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-This is a really stylish and sophisticated take on the door or wall wreath.
+Christmas pom poms may sound a bit childish, but this large Christmas pom pom decorations idea turns out to be a really stylish and sophisticated take on the door or wall wreath.
 I made mine in white and grey wool, but you can use any colours to match your decor.
 You will need

 - wool – I like chunky or super chunky wool – in whatever colour you choose